Yogurt

-Yogurt (/ˈjɒɡərt/; /ˈjoʊɡərt/, from یوغورت, yoğurt; (Note: Ottoman pronunciation: /az/, modern Turkish pronunciation: /tr/, colloquial modern pronunciation: /tr/) also spelled yoghurt, yogourt or yoghourt) is a food produced by bacterial fermentation of milk.
-Fermentation of sugars in the milk by these bacteria produces lactic acid, which acts on milk protein to give yogurt its texture and characteristic tart flavor.
-Cow's milk is most commonly used to make yogurt.
-Milk from water buffalo, goats, ewes, mares, camels, and yaks is also used to produce yogurt.
-The milk used may be homogenized or not.
-It may be pasteurized or raw.
-Each type of milk produces substantially different results.
+Yogurt (/ˈjɒɡərt/; /ˈjoʊɡərt/; also spelled yoghurt, yogourt or yoghourt) is a food produced by bacterial fermentation of milk.
+The bacteria ferment the sugars in the milk and produce lactic acid, which acts on milk protein to give yogurt its texture and characteristic tart flavor.
+Yogurt is most commonly made from cow's milk, but milk from water buffalo, goats, ewes, mares, camels, and yaks can also be used.

-Yogurt is produced using a culture of Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus bacteria.
+The main bacteria used to produce yogurt are Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus.
 Other lactobacilli and bifidobacteria are sometimes added during or after culturing yogurt.
-Some countries require yogurt to contain a specific amount of colony-forming units (CFU) of bacteria; for example, in China the requirement for the number of lactobacillus bacteria is at least 1 million CFU per milliliter.
-Some countries also regulate which bacteria can be used: for example, in France, a product can only be labeled as "yaourt" or "yoghourt" if it has been fermented exclusively by Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus, a requirement that aligns with the international definition of yogurt in the Codex Alimentarius on fermented milk (CXS 243-2003).
+Some countries require yogurt to contain a specific amount of colony-forming units (CFU) of bacteria; for example, in China, the requirement for the number of lactobacillus bacteria is at least 1 million CFU per milliliter.
+Some countries also regulate which bacteria can be used: for example, in France, a product can only be labeled as yaourt or yoghourt if it has been fermented exclusively by Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus, a requirement that aligns with the international definition of yogurt in the Codex Alimentarius on fermented milk (CXS 243-2003).

 The bacterial culture is mixed in, and a warm temperature of 30–45 C is maintained for 4 to 12 hours to allow fermentation to occur, with the higher temperatures working faster but risking a lumpy texture or whey separation.

-Etymology and spelling
+Etymology

-The word for yogurt is derived from the یوغورت, and is usually related to the verb yoğurmak, "to knead", or "to be curdled or coagulated; to thicken".
-It may be related to yoğun, meaning thick or dense.
-The sounds historically represented by the Arabic letter ghayn in the Turkish language ranging from a voiced velar fricative to a voiced velar plosive were traditionally romanized as "gh" prior to the introduction of a new Latin-based Turkish alphabet and the letter "ğ" in 1929, thus "yoghurt" spelled with a "gh" is first attested in sources from 1615 to 1625.

-In English, spelling variations include yogurt, yoghurt, and to a lesser extent yoghourt or yogourt.
-In the United Kingdom, Australia, New Zealand and South Africa the word is usually spelled yoghurt, while in the United States the spelling is yogurt.
-Canada has its own spelling, yogourt, a minority variant of the French yaourt, although yogurt and yoghurt are also used.
+The word, yogurt (also yoghurt with variations), is derived from Ottoman Turkish for yugurt or yoğurt, having its root yog meaning "to condense" as related to yogur (to "knead").
+It was first used in English in 1625.